-160.1 Sponsorship Authority have th or outs discret partne from a AUW California branches may sponsor campers and only the branches ne authority to select campers with any funds they solicit from individuals side organizations.
-However, the Tech Trek program director has the ion to allow special arrangements with non-AAUW entities (called rs) to also sponsor campers to ensure a diverse representation of girls cross the state.
-All potential campers shall go through the same selection s as outlined in this document.
-160.2 Camper Branches may select students from any middle school in their area.
-AAUW Selection Procedures Selection encourages primary focus on public schools nches shall follow the following procedures to ensure a comfortable fit en the applicants and camp: Step Action 1.
+160.2 Camper Selection Procedures Only AAUW California branches may sponsor campers and only the branches have the authority to select campers with any funds they solicit from individuals or outside organizations.
+However, the Tech Trek program director has the discretion to allow special arrangements with non-AAUW entities (called partners) to also sponsor campers to ensure a diverse representation of girls from across the state.
+All potential campers shall go through the same selection process as outlined in this document.

+Branches may select students from any middle school in their area.
+AAUW encourages primary focus on public schools

+All branches shall follow the following procedures to ensure a comfortable fit between the applicants and camp:

+Step Action 1.
 Science and math teachers at participating schools recommend their students to the branch, using the Camper Selection Criteria that is available online HERE for public viewing.
 2. Recommended students are asked if they wish to apply for a campership; if yes, their parents provide permission for the branch to contact them.
 3. Students complete an application and write an essay on a set subject.
 4. The branch selection team communicates with the nominees and their parents with the completed application package including parent authorizations.
 The team reviews the required paperwork for completion then arranges for the applicant interviews.
 Interviews may be conducted in person or remotely.
-Nominee assessment should be conducted via interview and application review - conducted via interview and application review 5.
+Nominee assessment should be conducted via interview and application review 5.
 The selection committee chooses the applicants they think will best benefit from Tech Trek according to the published criteria and number of sponsorships they have available.
 Alternates may be assigned.
-6. The branch coordinator submits all required information about selected campers to the TT program director and camp director(s) and ensures that campers complete and return all required forms by the deadlines prior to camp.
+6. The branch coordinator submits all required information about selected campers to the TT program director and camp director(s) via CampDoc and ensures that campers complete and submit all required documentation by the deadlines prior to camp.